Kyo: That's because you threatened my life!

 - The promise is made between Ryouta and Chika when they are children in Kyou no Go no Ni.
 A bit unique in that they're still kids by the time of the anime, just slightly older, and it's actually the male half of the pair who remembers it.

-- Rumiko Takahashi's one shot The Laughing Target has a Childhood Marriage Promise that jump starts the plot.
-The story goes beyond Deconstruction and outright attacks this trope; one partner's determination to uphold the promise is shown to be creepy and unhealthy and that's on top of her being a Yandere with supernatural powers, not cute and romantic.
+- The Laughing Target has a Childhood Marriage Promise that jump starts the plot.
+One partner's determination to uphold the promise is shown to be creepy and unhealthy and that's on top of her being a Yandere with supernatural powers.
+It's not cute and romantic.

 - Yuuto of Omamori Himari had made the Declaration of Protection (or more accurately, I Will Definitely Watch Your Back, as they were planning to be demon hunters, and her spells only go forward) version to Kuesu in his youth while their families worked out a betrothal between them.
 Then they separate for about a decade.
 When they next meet, he had completely forgotten her, completely rethought his views on demon hunting, and acquired an Unwanted Harem, most of whom are members of the demon races that they had originally planned to exterminate in their youth (And which Kuesu still wanted to do).
 It makes for a rather bumpy reunion.